Kanishkaigu/Kanishka-s-Portfolio/README.md

-# Kanaltytiq Portfolio
+# Kanishka Sharma Portfolio

-A premium portfolio website for Kanaltytiq, featuring an AI chatbot and contact form.
+A premium portfolio website for Kanishka Sharma, featuring an AI chatbot and contact form.

 ## Tech Stack